PykaDex/PykaDex_Data/README.md

 # PykaDex_Data
-PykaDex repository for data formating and augmentation
+A [PykaDex](https://github.com/PykaDex) repository for data formating and augmentation